Trump: Time to negotiate 'very seriously' with EU on trade - RFI

 Relations between the two major economies have lingered for months in a tense truce.

-Trump has imposed punishing tariffs on EU goods like French wine in a dispute over Airbus, and other goods in a confrontation over tax on digital giants like Google and Amazon.
+Trump has imposed punishing tariffs on EU goods like French wine in disputes over steel imports, government subsidies for Airbus, and a tax on digital giants like Google and Amazon.

 But so far he has held off on threatened punitive duties on European cars aimed at forcing a change in trade policy.
-Trump reached a ceasefire with the EU in mid-2018, when the sides agreed to pursue negotiations -- talks that so far have not resulted in anything concrete.
+Trump reached a ceasefire with the EU in mid-2018, when the sides agreed to pursue negotiations -- talks that have not yet resulted in anything concrete.

 Trump said he focused first on the dispute with China and renegotiating the continental free trade pact with Canada and Mexico because he "didn't want to do the whole world at one time."